 The FDA prohibits the importation and advertising of imported smokeless tobacco products within the United States unless the product package and advertising bears one of four textual warning statements that must appear on smokeless tobacco advertising.
 For more information review the Draft Guidance for Industry - Submission of Warning Plans for Cigarettes and Smokeless Tobacco Products.

-The FDA finalized a rule in 2016 that extends the FDA’s regulatory authority to cover all tobacco products, including electronic cigarettes (e-cigarettes).
+The FDA finalized a rule in 2016 that extends the FDA’s regulatory authority to cover all tobacco products, including ENDS.
 The final rule went into effect on August 8, 2016.
-E-cigarettes that are marketed for therapeutic purposes (for example, marketed as a product to help people quit smoking) are regulated by the Center for Drug Evaluation and Research (CDER).
-The FDA conducts label examinations to determine if e-cigarettes are being marketed for therapeutic purposes.
+ENDS that are marketed for therapeutic purposes (for example, marketed as a product to help people quit smoking) are regulated by the Center for Drug Evaluation and Research (CDER).
 Visit our Vaporizers, E-Cigarettes, and other Electronic Nicotine Delivery Systems (ENDS) page for more information.

 According to the FDA’s laws and regulations, cigarettes or any component parts (including the tobacco, filter, or paper) shall not contain an artificial or natural flavor (other than tobacco or menthol) or an herb or spice that is a characterizing flavor of the tobacco product or tobacco smoke.

 The FDA assesses and collects user fees from tobacco manufacturers and importers.
 User fees provide the resources needed for the FDA to build a national tobacco product regulation framework to reduce the impact of tobacco use on the nation’s health.
 Import alert 98-05, Detention without Physical Examination of Regulated Tobacco Products, for Non-Payment of User Fee lists importers who have failed to pay a user fee.